 Classification based on autonomy of the UAVs

 UAVs could also be classified based on their autonomy as more advanced ones are aiming for total autonomy.
 This classification will result in UAVs being grouped in different generations based on their autonomic capabilities.
-Most of the early UAVs were referred to as drones since they were not as sophisticated being mere radio controlled aircrafts.
+Most of the early UAVs were referred to as drones since they were not as sophisticated being a mere radio controlled aircraft.

 Based on this, most of the early UAVs cannot be considered to be autonomous due to their total reliance on human control.
 As a matter of fact, the field of autonomy is an emerging field in the UAS and their crucial role in helping the military have battlefield-ready technology should be entertained.
 This autonomy technology is seen as something that is hoped to be factored in the design of future military UAVs.
 The following classification exists for with UAVs that make use of autonomy technology: